jamesmcclain/sr33/README.md

 from within the `mst.core` namespace to reconstruct the `OFF` formatted file `/tmp/Caesar.off`.

 The result of this function call is two files: `/tmp/Caesar.off.recon.9.3.obj` and `/tmp/Caesar.off.recon.9.3.inc`.
-The first file is an `.OBJ` file that contains the reconstruction.
+The first file contains the reconstruction in Wavefront `.OBJ` format.
 The second file contains a [POV-Ray](http://www.povray.org/)
 `mesh2` suitable for use with that program.